Note on risk factors

 Ratings are an important factor in establishing the competitive position of reinsurance companies.
 Third-party rating agencies assess and rate the financial strength of reinsurers and insurers.
 These ratings are intended to measure a company’s ability to repay its obligations and are based upon criteria established by the rating agencies.
 Ratings may be revised downward or revoked at the sole discretion of the rating agencies.

 The Group’s ratings reflect the current opinion of the relevant rating agencies.
 One or more of its ratings could be downgraded or withdrawn in the future, and market conditions could increase the risk of downgrade.
-Rating agencies may increase the frequency and scope of ratings reviews, revise their criteria or take other actions that may negatively impact the Group’s ratings.
+Rating agencies may increase the frequency and scope of ratings reviews, revise their criteria or take other actions that may negatively impact the Group’s ratings and/or the ratings of its legal entities.
 In addition, changes to the process or methodology of issuing ratings, or the occurrence of events or developments affecting the Group, could make it more difficult for the Group to achieve improved ratings which it would otherwise have expected.

 As claims paying and financial strength ratings are key factors in establishing the competitive position of reinsurers, a decline in ratings alone could make reinsurance provided by the Group less attractive to clients relative to reinsurance from competitors with similar or stronger ratings.
 A decline in ratings could also cause the loss of clients who are required by policy or regulation to purchase reinsurance only from reinsurers with certain ratings.
 Certain larger reinsurance contracts contain terms that would allow the ceding companies to cancel the contract if the Group’s ratings or those of its subsidiaries are downgraded beyond a certain threshold.
-Moreover, a decline in ratings could impact the availability and terms of unsecured financing and obligate the Group to provide collateral or other guarantees in the course of its business or trigger early termination of funding arrangements, potentially resulting in a need for additional liquidity.
+Moreover, a decline in ratings could impact the availability and terms of unsecured financing (potentially impacting the Group’s ability to rollover existing facilities or obtain new facilities) and obligate the Group to provide collateral or other guarantees in the course of its business or trigger early termination of funding arrangements, potentially resulting in a need for additional liquidity.
 As a ratings decline could also have a material adverse impact on the Group’s costs of borrowing or ability to access the capital markets, the adverse implications of a downgrade could be more severe.
 These same factors could also impact the Group’s insurance business.